Tarikh-e Alam-ara-ye Abbasi: Iskandar Beg: a Safavid chronicle

 Iskandar Beg Munshi was born around 1560 and likely died around 1632.
 He was a secretary in the Safavid government and is best known for his historical work, which is divided into three books.
 Book I gives a brief history of the Safavid origins and the reigns of the rulers before Shah Abbas I. This part is mainly based on earlier histories like Ahsan al-tavarikh, Habib al-siyar, Nosakh-e jahan-ara, and the now-lost Fotuhat-e shahi, but it also includes important details not found in other sources.
 It is noted for being clear and accurate.

 Books II and III focus on Shah Abbas's reign, making up the main part of the work.
 Books I and II were finished in 1616, while Book III was completed in 1629, the year Shah Abbas died.
 As a contemporary of the events, Iskandar Beg’s account is known for its detailed and accurate storytelling.
 His role as a chief secretary (monšī-ye ‘azim) at the court allowed him to witness many events firsthand, offering a fresh and vivid perspective.
 This unique position gave him the chance to provide deep insights into the workings of the Safavid court, making his work an important resource for understanding the history of the time.

 Writing style

-The book is not only an important historical text because of the information it provides but also a great example of writing history.
-Despite the large scope of the work, the author keeps everything well-organized and, even when going off-topic, always returns to finish what was left unfinished.
-He is very accurate with facts and careful about giving exact dates.
-He also makes sure to explain important background information about events in the Ottoman and Mogul empires, helping the reader understand how they affected Iran.
-However, what truly sets Iskandar Beg Munshi apart from other writers of his time is the quality of his writing.
-Some of his most dramatic moments in history writing include his description of the growing tension before the murder of Queen Khayr al-Nisa Begum in 1579, the excitement of the royal army's march to Herat in 1583, the hunt for Alī Khan in Gilan and Šāhverdī Khan in Lorestan, and the assassination of Abd al-Mo'men Khan.
-He also gives detailed descriptions of the sieges of Erīvān in 1604 and Baghdad in 1623, as well as the major battle of Safian, which he witnessed.
-His depiction of the confusion in the Ottoman camp after the Safavid victory is incredibly vivid.
+He explains important background information about events in the Ottoman and Mughal Empire, helping the reader understand how they affected Iran.
+Some examples of his most well-known historical writing include his description of the growing tension before the murder of Queen Khayr al-Nisa Begum in 1579, the excitement of the royal army's march to Herat in 1583, the hunt for Alī Khan in Gilan and Šāhverdī Khan in Lorestan, and the assassination of Abd al-Mo'men Khan.
+He gives detailed descriptions of the sieges of Erīvān in 1604 and Baghdad in 1623, as well as the major battle of Safian, which he witnessed.